superfly/docs/gpus/getting-started-gpus.html.md

 - The root file system of a Fly Machine is ephemeral -- it's reset from its Docker image on every restart.
 It's also limited to 50GB on GPU-enabled Machines.
 - Fly Volumes are limited to 500GB, and are attached to a physical server.
 The Machine must run on the same hardware as the volume it mounts.

-Unless you've got a constant workload, you'll likely want to shut down GPU Machines when they're not needed&mdash;either manually with `fly machine stop`, or using the Fly Proxy autostop and autostart features&mdash;to save money.
+Unless you've got a constant workload, you'll likely want to shut down GPU Machines when they're not needed&mdash;you can do this manually with `fly machine stop`, [have the main process exit](/docs/apps/autostart-stop/#stop-a-machine-by-terminating-its-main-process) when idle, or use the Fly Proxy [autostop and autostart](/docs/apps/autostart-stop/#how-it-works) features&mdash;to save money.
 Saving data on a persistent Fly Volume means you don't have to download large amounts of data, or reconstitute a large Docker image into a rootfs, whenever the Machine restarts.
 You'll probably want to store models, at least, on a volume.

 ## Using swap